 The Council consists of 14 to 16 young, diverse leaders between the ages of 18 and 30 who serve two-year terms.
 Members work to address barriers to employment and recreation, create a more inclusive narrative of people utilizing the Appalachian Trail, and contribute advice to the ATC on programs and policies designed to encourage membership, advocacy, and leadership from a younger and more culturally diverse population than the current demographic.

 NextGen members support the ATC in communicating effectively about the relevancy of the organization to a broader audience; advocating for stewardship of the Trail; forging new partnerships with youth and multicultural organizations; and supporting innovative projects to expand access to Trail resources.

-To learn more about or to apply for the A.T.
+To learn more about the A.T.
 Next Generation Advisory Council, click here.

 Maine Youth Trail Stewardship Coalition (MYTaSC)

 The Maine Youth Trail Stewardship Coalition (MYTaSC) was started in 2015 to broaden opportunities for young people in Maine to steward our public trails.
 Each year, MYTaSC holds a series of skills-building events and workshops to teach youth about trail building, trail maintenance, Leave No Trace principles, and emergency and outdoor preparedness.
 The Coalition also connects young people with trail-related job opportunities in Maine and along the Appalachian Trail.